Delay-rate tradeoff in ergodic interference alignment: New alignment schemes: JAP and JAP-B

 In particular, the $\JAPB$ scheme will always outperform the $\JAP$ scheme with the same sequence $\vc a$.

-\subsection{An interesting special case: $\JAPB([n])$}
+\subsection{An interesting special case: $\JAPB(n)$}

-An interesting special case of the JAP-B schemes is the case when $K=1$ and $a_1 = n$; we call this scheme $\JAPB([n])$.
+An interesting special case of the JAP-B schemes is the case when $K=1$ and $a_1 = n$; we call this scheme $\JAPB(n)$.

-In this case we have $1/(K+1) = 1/2$ degrees of freedom for a rate of $D(Z)/2$.
-From Theorem 5, we see that the delay exponent is
+In this case, we have $1/(K+1) = 1/2$ degrees of freedom for a rate of $D(Z)/2$.
+From Theorem 4, we see that the delay exponent is

-Effectively, the $\JAPB([n])$ scheme works by using beamforming to automatically cancel user $1$'s interference, then for users $2,3,\dots,n$ requiring the existence of diagonal matrices $\mt D_0, \mt D_1$ such that $\mt D_0 \mt H[t_0] + \mt D_1 \mt H[t_1] = \mt I$.
+Effectively, the $\JAPB(n)$ scheme works by using beamforming to automatically cancel user $1$'s interference, then for users $2,3,\dots,n$ requiring the existence of diagonal matrices $\mt D_0, \mt D_1$ such that $\mt D_0 \mt H[t_0] + \mt D_1 \mt H[t_1] = \mt I$.

-Note that this is the same rate as is achieved by the original NGJV scheme, but that the delay exponent has been reduced from NGJV's $n^2$ to $(n-1)(n-2) = n^2 - (3n-2)$.
-For small $n$ in particular, this is a worthwhile improvement (see Figure 1).
+Note that this is the same rate as is achieved by the original NGJV scheme, but the delay exponent has been reduced from NGJV's $n^2$ to $(n-1)(n-2) = n^2 - (3n-2)$.
+For small $n$ in particular this is a worthwhile improvement (see Figure 1).
+For $n=3$ users, where experiments have shown the feasibility of interference alignment \cite{ayach}, the delay exponent is reduced from $n^2 = 9$ to $(n-1)(n-2) = 2$.